-Choosing a college is different today than it a decade or two ago.
+Choosing a college is different today than it was a decade or two ago.
 Someone said to me, “I think we need to stop pressuring kids to pick a path at 18.
 Take general courses, then find your passion.
 I was 40 before I finished my degree and determined what I wanted to do.”

 I agree we don’t need to pressure our teens.
 However, the reality is times are very different than when we went to school.